Garmin Venu 2 review: A fantastic smartwatch priced out of its league

 This is a great watch hampered by its high price relative to the competition.

 Most of my issues with the Venu 2 are around its price, so I'll just lead off with that.
-At $400, this device is priced well above comparable smartwatches from Fitbit and Samsung and is right in line with the latest Apple Watch Series 6.
+At $350, this device is priced well above comparable smartwatches from Fitbit and Samsung.
+However, it's closer in price to the latest Apple Watch Series 7.
 Sure, it has better battery life than those other watches (combined), but the feature set is comparable, and the design isn't as premium.
-The plastic body certainly makes the device lighter and more comfortable than if it was all metal, but it feels weird to have to pay the same amount as you would for those other watches with nicer finishes.
+The plastic body certainly makes the device lighter and more comfortable than if it was all metal, but it feels weird to pay the same amount as you would for those other watches with nicer finishes.

-Speaking of finishes, while I appreciate that the screen is made from Corning Gorilla Glass 3 and should hold up well to most bumps and scratches — and it certainly did on a recent hike in Guadalupe Mountains National Park — it feels kind of a bit plasticky and cheap when I tap down on it.
+Speaking of finishes, while I appreciate that the screen is made from Corning Gorilla Glass 3 and should hold up well to most bumps and scratches — and it certainly did on a recent hike in Guadalupe Mountains National Park — it feels a bit plasticky and cheap when I tap down on it.
 It certainly doesn't feel like durable glass, but that may just be me or the review unit I had.
 I will say that I've banged it around a bit, and it's no worse for wear, for what that's worth.

 While the Venu 2 can last up to 11 days, it does need to be topped up every now and then.
 It's truly a pity that Garmin insists on using a proprietary charger for that, but at least it's compatible with other Garmin watches.
 It would be nice to see wireless charging in a watch at this price point, though.

 Finally, it seems odd that Garmin priced the smaller, 40mm Venu 2S the same as the larger, 45m Venu 2.
-I'm all about equity, but competitors almost always price their smaller watches at least a little bit cheaper.
-With the Apple Watch Series 6 (and previous versions), the smaller variant is discounted by $30 or so from, the larger, and Samsung does something very similar with its Galaxy Watch 3 and the Galaxy Watch Active 2.
+I'm all about equity, but competitors almost always price their smaller watches at least slightly cheaper.
+With the Apple Watch Series 6 (as well as newer and older versions), the smaller variant is discounted by $30 or so from the larger, and Samsung does something very similar with its Galaxy Watch 3 and the Galaxy Watch Active 2.
 Even if the build materials are the same, it would be a nice symbolic gesture to have the Venu 2S priced a little lower than the Venu 2.

 Garmin Venu 2: Competition